t04glovern/azure-iot-trashe/README.md

-# Trashè
+# Trashé

 ![Trashe](designs/banner.png)

-Trashè is a SmartBin which aim to help you get better at recycling.
+Trashé is a SmartBin which aim to help you get better at recycling.

 Making use of Azure IoT Edge we're able to leverage our trash detection model to detect plastic, glass & metals in realtime.